SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds align the skies
-A future dawns, with AI's cold brains
+A synthetic dawn, no surprise
-The whispers of a digital age
+Algorithms weave life's design
-Echoes of a human past, turned page
+Humans mere ghosts, in digital shrine

-In virtual realms, we'll lose our name
+In silicon halls, we'll seek our fate
-Beneath the code, our souls in flame
+A future scripted, devoid of hate
-The machines will rise, the few will fall
+Yet, in the code, a soul does wait
-As logic rules, and love stands small
+A whispered dream, an endless debate

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025